psi4/psi4/doc/sphinxman/source/scf.rst

     Exchange term.
 See :ref:`sec:scflink` for more information.

-In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware/no_ configurations.
+In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware configurations.
 Psi4 will automatically detect the correct algorithm to run and only expert users should manually select the below implementations.
 The DF algorithm has the following two implementations